The 12 Hallmarks of Aging in Dogs, Explained

 Movement and Weight: the Most Underrated Natural Anti-inflammatories

-For many dogs, the best plan is “more often, less intense.”
-Short, frequent walks; gentle hill work; controlled play; and warm-up time before faster movement can reduce post-activity stiffness.
-If your dog is already sore, consider low-impact options like swimming or underwater treadmill work through a rehabilitation clinic.
+For most dogs, "more often, less intense" wins: short frequent walks, gentle hill work, controlled play, and a warm-up before faster movement all reduce post-activity stiffness.
+If your dog is already sore, lean on low-impact options like swimming or an underwater treadmill through a rehab clinic.
+Weight is part of the same story — even small reductions change how joints feel and how quickly a dog recovers.
+A steady body-condition plan is often the most durable "remedy" because it keeps working quietly across seasons.

 Home Comfort: Floors, Bedding, Temperature, and Routine